 Stay in a castle, sleep in a temple, float away on a narrowboat; if you’re searching for somewhere special to stay in Gloucestershire, look no further, as SoGlos has found 12 amazingly alternative settings.

-Teaming up with The Barrel Store, a boutique hostel in the heart of the Cotswolds, our hot list features everything from gorgeous group accommodation to quirky caravans – and is sure to offer heaps of inspiration.
+Our eclectic hot list features everything from gorgeous group accommodation to quirky caravans – and is sure to offer heaps of inspiration.

 A secluded and romantic lakeside escape, The Temple at Stancombe provides a truly memorable setting.
 Brimming with unique charm, the grade I-listed building and surrounding Folly Gardens promise a wonderful experience.